 An SVM is a classification model that finds a separating plane between classes within the feature space.
-The plane is chosen to maximize the distance between the plane and the data points.
+The plane defines the decision boundary between the classes.
+The plane is chosen to maximize the distance between the decision boundary and the data points.
 SVMs are among the most popular algorithms used within cybersecurity because of their ease of implementation and accuracy when there are many features.
 A significant downside of SVMs is that they often result in a complex black-box model, making them difficult to interpret or explain.

 A Naïve Bayes classifier determines the probability that an input belongs to a class based on the features.
 The posterior probability is determined based on the conditional probability of all features given a class and the prior probability of all classes.
 A naïve Bayes classifier is robust when presented with noisy training data.
 Also, this classifier performs well with a low number of training samples.
 However, the naïve Bayes algorithm considers all features as independent contributors to the posterior probability, which is rarely the case.